austin-calkins/k3s-proxmox-terraform-ansible/README.md

 This is based on the great work that <https://github.com/itwars> done with Ansible, all I left to do is to put it all together with terraform and Proxmox!

+## Notes for my setup
+* setup variables.tfvars pointing to one of the existing templates you already have on proxmox
+* run terraform apply to create the cluster
+* update ansible config variables generated from terraform script
+* run site ansible instructions below to provision the cluster

 ## System requirements

 * The deployment environment must have Ansible 2.4.0+